greg-raven/Impeachment-Chronicles/_posts/2021-01-08-he-dreamed-of-being-a-police-officer-then-was-killed-by-a-pro-trump-mob.md

 ---
-title: 'He dreamed of being a police officer, then was killed by a pro-Trump mob'
+title: "He dreamed of being a police officer, then was killed by a pro-Trump mob"
 layout: post
 author:
 - Zolan Kanno-Youngs